 If you are living within the Commonwealth space, it is probably legal to trade cryptocurrencies in your country.
 Australia is one of those countries that allow its residents to trade, mine, or buy cryptocurrencies legally.

-All crypto exchanges in the country like Independent Reserve are required to register with the AUSTRAC (Australian Transaction Reports and Analysis Center) and implement an AML/CTF program “to mitigate the risks of money laundering as well as identify and verify the identity of their customers.”
+All crypto exchanges in Australia like Swyftx AU and Independent Reserve are required to register with the AUSTRAC (Australian Transaction Reports and Analysis Center) and implement an AML/CTF program “to mitigate the risks of money laundering as well as identify and verify the identity of their customers.”
 In order to operate, Aussie exchanges are also required to report suspicious transactions and keep records of such activities.

 South Korea is one of Asia’s top crypto hubs, having a plethora of exchanges and crypto-friendly regulations.